 I turned on the infrared light two hours before I took off to get the chicks so it would warm up the brooder in time for their arrival.
 I secured it once with the clamp and then above (you can't see it in the picture below) I set some heavy books over the wire to keep it from falling into the brooder if the clamp ever decides to give out.

 The chicks spend two days in transit before they arrive, meaning they live off the yolk sac until you pick them up and bring them home.
-One day is ideal, two days is okay, three days is NOT ACCEPTABLE.
+One day is ideal, two days is okay, three days is not acceptable.
 Make sure you ask your hatchery what the time frame is before you order chicks.
-Chicks that have lived without water or food for three days are much more likely to get sick and die, in my eyes it's basically torture.
+Chicks that have lived without water or food for three days are much more likely to get sick and die.
 If chicks will be kept for three days before you pick them up, they must be given food and water by the farm store or the hatchery.